Frick Collection: Management

 The Frick Collection is operated by a nonprofit organization of the same name, which is dedicated to conserving the artworks in the museum's collection.
-Axel Rüger was named the Frick's director in 2024.
-Xavier F. Salomon is the chief curator; he is resigning in fall 2025 to direct Lisbon's Calouste Gulbenkian Museum and will be replaced in November 2025 by curator Aimee Ng.
+Axel Rüger was named the Frick's director in 2024, and Aimee Ng is the chief curator as of 2025.
 The director's position has been known as the Anna-Maria and Stephen Kellen Director since 2020, while the chief curator's position is known as the Peter Jay Sharp Chief Curator.

 The museum's board of trustees originally comprised nine trustees and was largely composed of Frick family members.
 The board was relatively small during the 20th century, with nine trustees until the 1990s and eleven by 2003.
 Under Poulet's directorship, in the 2000s, the board was expanded by 10 members and was broadened to include more people from outside the Frick family.
 Poulet also introduced the Director's Circle, a group of 44 members who each give a minimum of $25,000 a year to the Frick Collection.